apache/parquet-format/VariantShredding.md

 The group for each named field must use repetition level `required`.

-A field's `value` and `typed_value` are both missing to indicate that the field does not exist in the variant.
+A field's `value` and `typed_value` are both NULL if the field does not exist in the variant.
-To encode a field that is present with a SQL NULL value, the `value` must contain a Variant null: basic type 0 (primitive) and physical type 0 (null).
+To encode a field that is present with a `null` value, the `value` must contain a Variant null: basic type 0 (primitive) and physical type 0 (null).

 When both `value` and `typed_value` for a field are present, engines should fail.
 If engines choose to read in such cases, then the `typed_value` column must be used.